Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Expanding Our Approach to Creating Impact (2016-2020)

-Since entering the Detroit market, Capital Impact learned a great deal about what it truly takes to foster opportunities and change for disinvested communities.
-It takes a holistic approach, partnerships, and programs paired with capital solutions to address deeper issues of inequity.
+Since entering the Detroit market, Capital Impact learned a great deal about what it truly takes to foster opportunities and change for communities living with low incomes.
+It takes a holistic approach, partnerships, and programs paired with capital solutions to address deeper issues of poverty.
 In this period, we strengthened partnerships and created programs like Stay Midtown, an initiative that helped longtime Detroit residents remain in their homes in Midtown as the city’s recovery led to increased housing costs.

 Elizabeth Luther: Capital Impact’s programmatic work has evolved hand-in-hand with our lending work both in Detroit and around the country.
 At that time, this kind of place-based focus that took advantage of knowledge-sharing across teams and capital tool development was very new for the organization.
 At the enterprise level, we have evolved our focus to look not just at a sector, but at a place, and to look at programmatic interventions that lead to capital access alongside the development of capital products and lending activities.